-Almost 30 years ago now, it was demonstrated that if you drip cranberry juice on E. coli they don’t stick as well.
-Grape juice doesn’t work, nor does orange or apple juice, or even white cranberry juice made from unripened berries, so maybe it’s one of the red phytonutrients that’s doing it.
+Almost 30 years ago now, it was demonstrated that if you drip cranberry juice on E. coli, they don’t stick as well.
+Grape juice doesn’t work, nor does orange or apple juice, or even white cranberry juice made from unripened berries.
+So, maybe it’s one of the red phytonutrients that’s doing it.

-Here’s the stickiness of strains of E. coli wading in urine from someone drinking water; and here’s the stickiness in the urine of someone drinking cranberry juice.
-Within hours of consumption there’s a drop in E. coli stickiness that appears to last throughout much of the day.
-So might cranberries really help prevent bladder infections?
+Here’s the stickiness of strains of E. coli wading in urine from someone drinking water, and here’s their stickiness in the urine of someone drinking cranberry juice.
+Within hours of consumption, there’s a drop in E. coli stickiness that appears to last throughout much of the day.
+So, might cranberries really help prevent bladder infections?

 Well, the best way to prevent infections is to not get infected in the first place— which may involve the avoidance of chicken, as I’ve already discussed, so you’re not constantly reinfecting yourself.
 But, if that doesn’t work, if your gut remains stubbornly colonized with these bad bladder bugs, various tested cranberry products appear to reduce the recurrence of bladder infections by about 35%.
 Not as effective as antibiotics, but cranberries don’t foster antibiotic resistance, and have fewer side effects.